 Participation is not a “magic formula”.
 It takes skill and commitment on the part of change leaders.

 Participation can be viewed like a wrench — it's a tool which comes in different sizes and types and it's useful, but not the right tool for every change problem.
-In situations where management does not wish to share decision-making control with others, where employees or other stakeholder are passive or apathetic, or in corporate cultures that take comfort in bureaucracy, participatory efforts can be challenged.
-(O Brien, 2002).
+In situations where management does not wish to share decision-making control with others, where employees or other stakeholder are passive or apathetic, or in corporate cultures that take comfort in bureaucracy, participatory efforts may be unwise (O Brien, 2002).

 As summarized here by Douglas McGregor, a professor of Management at MIT in the first half of the last century: